deepcrawl/tslint-config-deepcrawl/README.md

 # TSLint Config DeepCrawl

-Shared TypeScript linting ruleset used by DeepCrawl developers.
+Shared TSLint ruleset used by DeepCrawl developers.

 ## How to install the latest version